 1997: Judith McGee, University of Waikato

 The Rae Munro Award honours the outstanding contribution of the late Dr Raeside Munro to educational research and teaching practice.
-It is awarded annually to a current NZARE member for an excellent Masters-level thesis (or or equivalent, for example a research portfolio) in an area which has implications for New Zealand teacher education or classroom practice.
+It is awarded annually to a current NZARE member for an excellent Masters-level thesis (or equivalent, for example, a research portfolio) in an area which has implications for New Zealand teacher education or classroom practice.
 The award was first conferred in 1996 and consists of a written citation and a cash prize of $750.
-NZARE Council retain the right to make no award in any one year.
-The Award will be conferred at the NZARE annual conference, and notified in the Association's publication Input (He Pātaka Tuku Kōrero) and on its website.
+NZARE Council retains the right to make no award in any one year.
+The Award will be conferred at the NZARE annual conference and notified in the Association's publication Input (He Pātaka Tuku Kōrero) and on its website.